Liberty vs. Eastern Michigan LendingTree Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- Liberty and its opponents have combined to score more than 58.5 points in four of 11 games this season.
+- Liberty's games this season have gone over 58.5 points four of 11 times.

 Liberty Stats and Trends

-- The Flames have been favored by 9.5 points or more five times this season and are 3-2 ATS in those matchups.
+- The Flames are 3-2 ATS when favored by 9.5 points or more this season.

-- Liberty's games this year have hit the over on four of 11 set point totals (36.4%).
+- Liberty's games this year have eclipsed the over/under four times in 11 opportunities (36.4%).

-- Liberty is 4-2 against the spread and 6-1 overall this season when the team scores more than 27.8 points.
+- Liberty is 4-2 against the spread and 6-1 overall this season when the team records more than 27.8 points.

-- Liberty is 3-1 against the spread and 4-1 overall when the team picks up over 430.3 yards.
+- When Liberty piles up more than 430.3 yards, the team is 3-1 against the spread and 4-1 overall.

-- The Flames have turned the ball over 20 times this season, four more turnovers than the Eagles have forced (16).

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.